Archives for September 19, 2023

 • Other adverse changes in work conditions

-Even subtle actions that create a hostile work environment or deter employees from exercising their rights can be considered retaliation.
+Even subtle actions that create a hostile work environment, discriminatory workplace culture, or deter employees from exercising their legally protected rights can be considered retaliatory.
+A reasonable person might perceive these measures as unfair treatment.

 Several Laws Prohibit Retaliation